 The design is one of the most important factors to make your site more appealing.
 It is the first thing that visitors notice when they come to your site.
 It is also one of the main reasons for a high bounce rate.
 As a result, not many people will stay on your site and become your customers.
 You may not have enough quality graphic content on your site.

 Another important aspect of bad design is that your website might be badly optimized for mobile devices – nobody likes a badly designed mobile app.
-Considering that 63% of people believe that apps make life easier, it’s important to focus on both the app and the site.
+Considering that people believe that apps make life easier, it’s important to focus on both the app and the site.
 Fortunately, similar rules apply to both.
 Are you ready to learn more?
 Nowadays; a lot of people use their phones to browse and purchase stuff online.
 That is why it is so important to have a good mobile app in place to enable that.

 Tips to solve this problem: improve the design of your website, add some high-quality images that are relevant for the content, improve the mobile version of the website.

 What is the first thing a user sees when they enter your website?
 The landing page.
 That’s why it is so important to have a good landing page.
 How can a bad landing page harm your conversion rate?
 To begin with, it might have too much information on it that is not arranged properly and your landing page is just a mess.
 You can solve this issue by refocusing the information on the landing page in such a way that the information given is clear and there is one clear idea presented on the landing page.